philippe-ostiguy/PyBacktesting/README.md

 One good solution here is the genetic algorithm is a random-based classical evolutionary algorithm based on Charles Darwin's theory of natural evolution.
 The process is very simple.

-1- Generate the initial population
+#### Generate the initial population
 A population is composed of chromosomes or indidivuals (each individual is a solution to the problem we want to solve) and each chromosome is characterized by a set of parameters we want to optimize known as genes.
+In general, each gene is represented by a binary value.
+In our case, each gene is a paramater that we want to optimize and can take the possible value that we define in `initialize.py`.

 ![](https://github.com/philos123/PyBacktesting/blob/master/images/Population_.png)

+In general, we want the size of the population to be 1.5 to 2 times the number of genes.
+In our case, we have 16 parameters to optimize and the size of the population is 25 chromosomes.

+To be consider for the next generation, each chromosome (individual) must generate at least 10 trades during the training period, otherwise it's rejected.
+Another chromosome is then generated in such case.

 Compute fitness